thegricean/overinformativeness/README.md

 - ~~basic asymmetry in redundant use of color vs. size adjectives~~ ***done***
 - ~~increasing number of objects in world leads to more redundant color use~~ ***done***
-- increasing scene variation in world leads to more redundant color use
+- ~~increasing scene variation in world leads to more redundant color use~~ ***done***
 - increasing predictability of color from noun category leads to decrease in redundant color use

 The next steps on the road to this are:

-- Modeling: create some pretty plots for the scene variation result! then you can cross off the effect from the list :)
+- Modeling: make sure the same qualitative result holds for scene variation when you introduce "one" as an alternative

+- Modeling: write to Rud to see if he'll share the full dataset?

 - Modeling: think about how to get the color predictability effect (global QUD type of mechanism?)